processone/docs.ejabberd.im/content/developer/guide.md

 The external authentication script follows the
 [Erlang port driver API](https://erlang.org/doc/tutorial/c_portdriver.html).

-That script is supposed to do theses actions, in an infinite loop:
+That script is supposed to do these actions, in an infinite loop:

 -   read from stdin: AABBBBBBBBB.....